 What kinds of jobs might a focus in Environmental Systems prepare you for?

 These courses focus on developing skills in understanding the biological, climatological, and geomorphic processes that influence environments and landforms around the world.
-A spatial perspective will allow you to understand how these processes play out in different places, and specifically how long-term processes, including climate change, erosion, and species dispersal, shape the environments and resources that human rely upon.
+A spatial perspective will allow you to understand how these processes play out in different places, and specifically how long-term processes, including climate change, erosion, and species dispersal, shape the environments and resources that humans rely upon.
 Further, a spatial perspective focuses on understanding how global processes, including climate change and natural disasters, can influence local environments, and vice-versa.
-Physical geographers also reply on developing skills with remote sensing, Geographic Information Systems, and spatial modeling which are highly valuable skills in today’s economy.
+Physical geographers also rely on developing skills with remote sensing, Geographic Information Systems, and spatial modeling, which are highly valuable skills in today’s economy.

 More specifically, people with a focus in environmental systems might look for jobs that look at environmental change in the context of the modern world, including: